 What does the KEMI program entail exactly?

-The internship is a twenty-two week commitment that is physically, mentally and emotionally challenging.
+The internship is a 22-24 week commitment that is physically, mentally and emotionally challenging.
 During the first week, interns participate in orientation activities as a group.
 The orientation is designed to acquaint students with the expectations of the KEMI program, job opportunities for graduates and to provide a general overview of the components of the Kentucky thoroughbred industry.
 Participation in the orientation short course is required for all KEMI participants.
 The short course includes lectures from industry professionals on current topics affecting the management and breeding or thoroughbreds as well as field trips to farms to observe stallion, broodmare, yearling and training operations.